What is a Periodic Table? – Definition, Elements, Groups

 What is Periodic Table

+Let us first begin with the understanding of the periodic table.
 Before we get into the topic, let us first understand the History of the Periodic Table.
 In the year 1869, a Russian Scientist started categorizing available elements into groups and categories based on their atomic numbers and chemical formulas, as well as common similarities between elements, which are called Periodic Trends.
 However, at first, it was hard to organize elements into different groups; thus, it took rearranging multiple times.
-And over the years, this table has been labeled as a Periodic Table.
+And over the years, this table has been labeled as a Periodic Table or the atomic table of elements.

 Classification of Elements